Chibkay/Udagram-project/README.md

 You should be able to destroy the entire infrastructure and build it back up without any manual steps required, other than running the CloudFormation script.

 The provided UserData script should help you install all the required dependencies.
 Bear in mind that this process takes several minutes to complete.
 Also, the application takes a few seconds to load.
-This information is crucial for the settings of your load balancer health check.
+This information is crucial for the settings of your load balancer health check